cloud-gov/product/FeatureLifecycle.md

 # Feature Lifecycle

 **Features** are user-notable, program-sequenced, roadmap-worthy changes in product capabilities tracked against cadence-driven periodic milestones... big stuff that's worth planning and announcing on a regular basis.
+Features are typically not achievable completely within a single sprint, but are achievable within a single quarter.

-Features are fairly general, encompassing a set of stories which break down the actual changes in product behavior that we're after to get the intended benefits of the feature.
-Generally we do coarse analysis and UX exploration work at the Feature level.
+Features are fairly general, with detail delegated to a set of stories which break down the actual changes in product behavior that we're after to get the intended benefits of the feature.
+Generally we do coarse analysis and UX exploration work at the Feature level before breaking them down into stories "just in time" for us to deliver the features in a given quarter.

 Features are generally tracked by their status and against the quarterly cadence on [the Program collection](https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244).